MicrosoftDocs/MigrationPlaybookContent/README.md

 ## Steps
 Steps are the meat in the Migration Playbook stew.
 Or, if you're a vegetarian, it's the legumes.
 Either way, this is where all the protein is.
-Steps are files containing [Markdown](http://commonmark.org/).
-These are split out
+Steps are files containing [Markdown](http://commonmark.org/) describing an individual concept or unit of work during the migration process.
+To make things more digestible it is recommended to keeping steps as small as possible without unnecessarily splitting related work.

+To help you make sense to Markdown, we've created a [cheat sheet below](#markdown).

 ## Actions